30 Astonishing Epilepsy Statistics & Facts for 2022

 - Pediatric epilepsy’s causes are unknown in 60%–70% of cases.

 - 25% of Americans feel nervous around a person with epilepsy since they may have a seizure.

 Have you ever wondered what has to happen for an epilepsy diagnosis to be established?
 Does having epilepsy mean that permanent brain damage is unavoidable?
 We have the answers for you.
 The following epilepsy stats and facts will give you insight into this neurological disorder.

 1. Generalized seizures account for over 30% of all seizures.

 Generalized seizures usually develop from focal seizures.
 The subcategories include tonic, clonic, tonic-clonic, myoclonic, and atonic seizures.
-It is important to note that generalized types of seizures can bring about falls, severe muscle contractions, and loss of consciousness, seizure facts reveal.
+It is important to note that seizure facts reveal that generalized seizures can bring about falls, severe muscle contractions, and loss of consciousness.

 2. 70% of epilepsy cases can be prevented if diagnosed and treated properly.

 That is why preventive health programs are of utmost importance.
 Epilepsy statistics also reveal that most causes of death related to epilepsy are highly preventable.
 The causes here include drowning, burns, prolonged seizures, and falls.